-01 Fax t0.
-(800) 552-2723.
-Type of Review Standard Appeal (30 days), or for a non- Expedited Appeal (72 hours), or for a non- Requested: formulary drug (72 hours) formulary drug (24 hours) If Expedited check one: stay, or health care service for which the pa hospitalized.
+Type of Review Standard Appeal (30 days), or for a non- Expedited Appeal (72 hours), or for a non- Requested: formulary drug (72 hours) formulary drug (24 hours) If Expedited check one: stay, or health care service for which the particle hospitalized.
 Expedited Appeal (72 hours).
-30-day timefr health, or ability to regain maximum functi threat to patient's health.
-Expedited Formulary Exception (24 hours). on, or a delay will pose an imminent or serious The patient is suffering from a health condition e, health, or ability to regain maximum function, If Expedited complete both: I am aware that the external appeal agent may need to contact me during non-business days for medical information, including medical records, and that a decision will be made by the external appeal agent within 72 hours (or 24 hours for a non-formulary drug) of receiving this expedited appeal request, regardless of whether or not I provide medical information or medical records to the external appeal agent.
-During non-business days, I can be reached at: ()
+30-day timefrom health, or ability to regain maximum function threat to patient's health.
+Expedited Formulary Exception (24 hours). on, or a delay will pose an imminent or serious The patient is suffering from a health condition e, health, or ability to regain maximum function, If Expedited complete both: days for medical information, including me the external appeal agent within 72 hours ( gardless of whether or not I provide medical rnal appeal agent.

 - For an expedited appeal, the patient's physician, or for a non-formulary drug, the patient's prescribing physician or other prescriber, must complete the box below and item 14.
-You must send information to the agent immediately in order for it to be considered. - For an experimental/investigational denial (other than a clinical trial or rare disease treatment) the patient's physician must complete items 1-10 and 14. - For a clinical trial denial, the patient's physician must complete items 1-9, 11 and 14. - For an out-of-network service denial (the health plan offers an alternate in-network service that is not materially different from the out-of-network service), the patient's physician must complete items 1-10 and 14. - For an out-of-network referral denial (the health plan does not have an in-network provider with the appropriate training and experience to meet the health care needs of the patient), the patient's physician must complete items 1 9, 13 and 14. - For a rare disease denial, a physician, other than the treating physician, must complete items 1-9, 12 and 14.
+You must send information to the agent immediately in order for it to be considered. - For an experimental/investigational denial (other than a clinical trial or rare disease treatment) the patient's physician must complete items 1-10 and 14. - For a clinical trial denial, the patient's physician must complete items 1-9, 11 and 14. - For an out-of-network service denial (the health plan offers an alternate in-network service that is not materially different from the out-of-network service), the patient's physician must complete items 1-10 and - For an out-of-network referral denial (the health plan does not have an in-network provider with the appropriate training and experience to meet the health care needs of the patient), the patient's physician must complete items 1 - 9, 13 and 14. - For a rare disease denial, a physician, other than the treating physician, must complete items 1-9, 12 and 14.